Admonstrator/glinet.forum/scripts/enable-acme/readme.md

 ## Description

-The `enable-acme.sh` script enables the Automated Certificate Management Environment (ACME) for GL.iNet routers. **Renewal of the certificates is currently not supported.**
+The `enable-acme.sh` script enables the Automated Certificate Management Environment (ACME) for GL.iNet routers.
+It will request a certificate for the router's public IP and configure nginx to use it.
+Renewal of the certificate will installed as a cron job.

 ## Prerequisites